jamiemansfield/mcinstall/README.md

 ## ftbinstall

-ftbinstall is a CLI to expose the FTB installer, it uses the Neptune FTB Meta Service.
+ftbinstall is a CLI to expose the FTB installer.

 ```
-ftbinstall [-target {client|server}] pack-slug version
+ftbinstall [-target {client|server}] pack version
 ```

 ## technicinstall